HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 - Time constraints prevent detailed record maintenance

 Qualified tax advisers can assist with complex apportionment calculations and compliance requirements.
-Professional guidance helps navigate the updated HMRC guidelines and avoid common pitfalls.
+Professional guidance helps work through the updated HMRC guidelines and avoid common pitfalls.
 Investment in professional advice often prevents costly penalties and enquiry procedures.

 HMRC provides guidance documents and online resources explaining expense rules and apportionment requirements.
 Regular updates reflect changes in compliance focus and acceptable practices.